PrakashChoure2002/support.eventyay.com/event-setup/How-can-I-create-an-online-event-on-eventyay.md

 ![Sessions and Speakers](/images/How-can-I-create-an-online-event-speakers-2.png)

-Adding sessions, microlocations and session types
+Adding sessions, micro-locations and session types

 You can use the features of `add custom form field` to custom your own form the way you wish, this will apply to `speakers details` and `sessions details`